Facebook Watch is finally here!

 Ad breaks are available to more publishers, however certain criteria must be met to determine eligibility.
 Publishers must conform to Facebook’s ‘Monetisation Eligibility Standards‘; creators must publish 3 min+ videos, generating over 30k 1 min views across 2 months.
 They must have 10k+ Fb followers in a supported country, such as the U.S., UK, Ireland, Australia and New Zealand.
 By the end of September, this will expand across Europe and SE Asia.

 Programming content is now becoming easier with the introduction of ‘Creator Studio’.
-Business pages on Facebook can more easily manage their content library.
+Therefore business pages on Facebook can more easily manage their content library.
 This is due to the ability to cross check the library and view post details and insights.
 Managing interactions across messages and comments is now easier, with the introduction of a new metric showing audience retention.
 YouTube launched ‘YouTube Studio’ earlier this year, offering similar analytics to Facebook’s recent endeavour.

 With the worldwide introduction of ‘Watch’ and the recent developments in Fb.gg (Facebook Gaming), it seems Facebook is well underway in rivalling the services of competitor YouTube.